mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 One of the areas where C++ can significantly improve the safety of applications being written by thousands of developers is introducing a type-safe, well-tested, standardized way to handle physical quantities and their units.
 The rationale is that people tend to have problems communicating or using proper units in code and daily life.
+Another benefit of adding strongly typed quantities and units to the language is that it will allow catching some mistakes already at compile time instead of relying on runtime checks which might have spotty coverage.

 This paper scopes on the security aspects of introducing such a library to the C++ language.
 In the following chapters, we will describe which industries are desperately looking for such